apache/sedona/docs/setup/snowflake/install.md

 ![](../../image/snowflake/snowflake-6.png)

 In the worksheet, choose `SEDONA_TEST` as the database, and `PUBLIC` as the schema.
 The SQL script should be in the worksheet.
-Then right click the worksheet and choose `Run All`.
+Then right-click the worksheet and choose `Run All`.
 Snowflake will take 3 minutes to create Sedona's functions.

 ![](../../image/snowflake/snowflake-7.png)